 Room 25

-The art that moves me reflects the human odyssey on earth, choosing beauty and wonder as primary tools of communication.
-It is concerned with the essential and the spiritual, while remaining thoroughly human.
-Unburdened by the demand to appear “original” or conceptually over-engineered, I allow intuition and curiosity to guide the work.
+The art that moves me reflects the human odyssey on Earth, utilizing beauty and wonder as primary tools of communication.
+My work is concerned with the essential and the spiritual while remaining thoroughly human.
+Unburdened by the demand to appear “original” or conceptually over-engineered, I allow intuition and curiosity to guide the process.
 I remain committed to the idea that art is a tool for human evolution, as it has been across cultures for centuries.

 Moja atavistička fascinacija drevnom umetnošću usmerila me je ka Britanskom muzeju u Londonu.